unicef/hope-helm-charts/README.md

 Make sure to configure the necessary values for each chart.

+## Packaging

+Until it's not automatic, the new versions of charts can be released by calling `./scripts/package.sh <name-of-chart>`.

 ## Issues
 As this is freshly open-sourced, some features may be missing in the charts.
 Please open an issue for additional details or feature requests regarding the charts or the README.